 The Red Couch – A Gallery of Mankind

-His works have been published in 10 monograph books, showcased in more than 50 solo exhibitions at museums and galleries worldwide and they form a part of 13 important collections of contemporary art.
+Red Couch works have been published in five book monographs, they have been shown in more than 50 solo exhibitions in museums and galleries worldwide and are represented in internationally important collections of contemporary art.

 Only one couch is on the road at any given time.
 Three sofas have been lost.
 One fell into the Pacific Ocean during a daring ship manoeuvre, one was destroyed by fire during a photo shoot with firemen and one was disposed of at a museum by workers who mistook it for junk.